borvelt/redux-peach/ReadMe.md

   * __Async actions__

-      Async actions contains four sub actions, [actionName_STARTED, actionName_onSucceed, actionName_onEnded, actionName_onFailed]
+      Async actions contains four sub actions, [actionName_STARTED, actionName_Succeed, actionName_Ended, actionName_Failed]

 #### Handle Actions
-According to your action type (async flag) some sub actions will dispatch that you can handle by some function like this: sub action[actionName_SUCCEED] -> dispatch -> will handle with onSucceed function
+According to your action type (async flag) some sub actions will dispatch that you can handle by some function like this: sub action[actionName_SUCCEED] -> dispatch -> will handle with setOnSucceedListener function

-  sub action[actionName_FAILED] -> dispatch -> will handle with onFailed function
+  sub action[actionName_FAILED] -> dispatch -> will handle with
+  setOnFailedListener function

 #### Handle actions that will be dispatch by other modules
 Some libraries has their own actions, you can handle them by create new action with same name and catch them with `.onHappened(x => x)` method.